Roslyn Fuller: Education

 Fuller attended North Lambton Secondary School in Forest, Ontario.
 After finishing high school, Fuller moved to Europe at the age of 19 where she learned German at Clausthal University of Technology, and subsequently studied law with a focus on public international law and legal philosophy at the University of Göttingen.

 She then wrote her Ph.D. at Trinity College Dublin, graduating in 2010 with a Ph.D. in law.
 She completed her dissertation on democracy and international law under thesis supervisor Gernot Biehler.

 Academia

 Fuller lectured in law at Trinity College Dublin and Maynooth University, during which she compiled the second edition of Biehler on International Law: An Irish Perspective, which continued the work of Gernot Biehler, her thesis supervisor.
-She also authored several academic articles on issues ranging from terrorism to participatory democracy and whistleblowing.
+She also authored academic articles on issues ranging from terrorism to participatory democracy and whistleblowing.

 Writing and views

 Earlier works

 Fuller wrote ISAK, her first novel, in 2005 while studying for the bar exam in Germany.
 The novel, which is set in the future, is an allegoric reflection of the issue of international terrorism, in particular questioning what precisely constitutes terrorism and which actions by governments or individuals can be subsumed under the term.
 In 2007, parts of the novel were adapted as a stage play performed at the Irish Writers' Centre.